flxbe/bstruct/README.md

 # bstruct

 Declaratively create encoders and decoders for binary data using type annotations.

+- **Simple**: Just use regular type annotations to declare all the necessary information for parsing.
+  No custom syntax, operator overloading or custom wrapper types.
+- **Efficient**: Only do the minimum work necessary to pack/unpack the binary data and translate from/into complex data types.
+  Allow easy fallback to Python's built-in `struct` library for maximum performance.

 The goal is to strike a sensible balance between usability and efficiency while allowing easy fallback to Python's built-in `struct` library for maximum performance.

 ## ⚠️ DISCLAIMER

-While I used this approach successfully in production for over a year, this project is still a work in progress and has multiple areas that need a lot of work (support for big-endian order, error handling).
+This project is still a work in progress and has multiple areas that need some work (big-endian support, error handling).
 Use at your own risk.

 ## Getting Started